alex-v1981/PDO-wrapper/README.md

 Transaction methods: <b>beginTransaction(), endTransaction(), cancelTransaction()</b>

 ### Errors
-If functions (<b>selectFirstRecord, selectRecords, insertRecord, updateRecord, updateRecordWithId, deleteRecord, deleteRecordWithId, getRowCount, query</b>) returns false, it means that an error has occurred.
+If functions (<b>selectFirstRecord, selectRecordWithId, selectRecords, insertRecord, updateRecord, updateRecordWithId, deleteRecord, deleteRecordWithId, getRowCount, query</b>) returns false, it means that an error has occurred.
 You can get the error string:

     $errorString = $db->getLastError();